odioski/wikiSpyder/README.md

 # Gifts

-If you'd like to buy me a cup of coffee that would be very kind of you, but anything more will be donated to the Wikipedia Foundation for now.
+If you'd like to buy me a cup of coffee that would be very kind of you.

 Donations are accepted here:    PAYPAL  |   If you'd like to remain TOTALLY anonymous it's completely UNDERSTOOD by me.
 Such proceeds are accepted here:  BITCOIN WALLET

-If you would like to see additional features added or have a suggestion, you can send me a note: score+0@bookmotives.com